proof-of-reality/GenericTester/README.md

 The benefits of this approach is that you can have a "snapshot" of the project, and can detect breaking changes into your code by comparing the results of the current 'snapshot' and the last one.

-This is an approach for projects that are already (or almost) done and doesn't have unit tests as well.
+This is an approach for extensive codebase projects without any test.